Orientation Fall 2020

 First Week Assignments

 First-year class meetings begin during Orientation week.
-Reading materials and assignments for Orientation week will be emailed prior to Orientation.
-Readings available:
+Reading materials and assignments for Orientation are available on the Orientation platform.
+First week assignments for the week of August 24 can be found at: https://myusf.usfca.edu/law/

 Fall Class Schedule

-A preliminary class schedule and section assignment will be emailed to you by August 3, 2020, along with a book list.
+A preliminary class schedule and section assignment was emailed to you by August 3, 2020, along with a book list.
 This preliminary schedule will NOT include your Legal Research, Writing and Analysis (LRWA) section, which you will receive at Orientation check-in.

 Full-time day students are randomly assigned to one of two day sections, of approximately 70-75 students each, and are enrolled in 4 courses in the fall semester (14 units) and 5 courses in the spring semester (14 units).
 Day classes are held Monday through Friday.
 The part-time day students are randomly assigned to one of two day sections of approximately 70-75 students each and will be enrolled in 3 courses in the fall semester and 4 course in the spring semester (10 units fall, 12 units spring).
 Classes are held Monday through Friday.